jonataseduardo/guardrails/docs/pydoc_google.md

 ### 3.5 String Manipulation

-Please use [f-strings](https://docs.python.org/3/reference/lexical_analysis.html#f-strings) as the preferred way of formatting strings.
+Please use [f-strings](https://docs.python.org/3/reference/lexical_analysis.html#f-strings) as the preferred method for formatting strings.
 F-strings are easier to read and more efficient to execute compared to other string formatting methods like `` and `str.format()`.

 Example: